Skip to Content

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 For more information on copyright laws, we recommend you visit the Scholastic website.

-Artwork will be accepted from Monday, March 4, 2024 to Friday, April 5, 2024.
+Artwork will be accepted from Monday, March 3, 2025 to Friday, April 11, 2025, at 5:00 PM CT.
 To enter the art competition, please submit your typed ENTRY FORM with your original piece of artwork to the Amarillo, Denton, or Wichita Falls office.

-Artwork can be mailed or dropped off to the Amarillo or Wichita Falls office Monday through Friday during the hours of 9:00 AM to 5:00 PM and to the Denton office by appointment only.
-All entry forms must be typed, and received by Friday, April 5, 2024.
+Artwork can be mailed or dropped off to the Amarillo or Wichita Falls office Monday through Friday during the hours of 9:00 AM to 5:00 PM.
+Drop-off at the Denton office is by appointment only.
+All entry forms must be typed and received by Friday, April 11, 2025.
 No late entries will be accepted.

 If you have any questions, please contact the Art Competition Coordinator, Jennifer Hodges at Jennifer.Hodges@mail.house.gov.